 7. Power Bank and Adapters

 In today’s digital age, staying connected is essential, especially when traveling.
 You don’t want your phone running out of charge while you’re navigating a new city or taking beautiful photos.
+These electronics are part of your must-have travel essentials, especially for those depending on digital maps and booking apps.

 •Tip: Carry a portable power bank to keep your devices charged while on the go.
 Also, make sure to pack the correct adapter for your destination, as plugs and voltage vary from country to country.